 - Their raised position makes it easier on the gardener's back.

 - They can be painted in any color to match your garden design.

 - First and foremost, take the time to plan out your trough's final position.
 You certainly don't want to move a larger one later.

 - Make sure there's plenty of holes in the bottom.
 Place your trough on top of blocks or bricks which will help the water to flow through and not collect at the bottom.
 You can fill the bottom with three to six inches of gravel for extra drainage.

 - Use regular potting soil not gardening soil just as you would with any container.
 To save money on that expensive potting soil, if you're using your trough for plants that don't have deep roots, an option is to fill the bottom half to third of the trough with empty plastic milk jugs or soda bottles.
 This also keeps the plastic out of the landfill.

 - In addition, the lighter weight can help prevent the sides of the trough from buckling.
-If you're not worried about the weight, you can fill the bottom half with cheap garden or top soil, even clay soil as a filler.
+If you're not worried about the weight, you can fill the bottom half with a cheap garden or topsoil, even clay soil as a filler.

 Here's a homemade recipe for potting soil which is much cheaper than the bagged kind:

 1 Part pre-soaked Coir peat1 Part Vermiculite2 Parts sieved Compost (commercial or homemade)1/2 cup to 1 cup Worm CastingsSlow Release Fertilizer of Your Choice